 Business dress

-Business attire should be formal and conservative.
-It is best to stick to dark-coloured suits.
+In Vietnam, your business attire should be formal and conservative.
+Despite the hot weather, it is best to stick to dark-coloured suits.

 Greetings

-Handshakes are used when meeting business associates and usually only take place between members of the same gender.
+Greetings in Vietnam typically involve handshakes when meeting business associates and usually only take place between members of the same gender.
 Some Vietnamese people use a two-handed shake, with the left hand on top of the right wrist.
-When male expats greet a woman, they should wait for her to extend her hand first.
-If she does not, he should not insist on a handshake but rather bow his head slightly.
+When you’re a male greeting a woman, wait for her to extend her hand first.
+If she does not, don’t insist on a handshake but rather bow your head slightly.

 Gifts

-Business gift-giving is fairly common at the end of a business deal or during a meal in honour of a business partnership.
-Gifts should be small but not overly expensive.
-Ideal gifts include something with one’s company logo on, or something unique to one’s home country.
+Gift-giving in business is fairly common at the end of a business deal or during a meal in honour of a business partnership.
+Your gifts should be small but not overly expensive.
+Ideal gifts include something with your company logo on, or something unique to your home country.
+Avoid giving money as gifts, as this is generally frowned upon in Vietnamese business culture.

 Gender equality